Medicare Procedure and Patient Information

 Gastrointestinal problems, perhaps more than any other area, are markedly affected by lifestyle.
 Many disorders can be prevented or treated at least in part by eating a healthy diet high in fiber, exercising regularly, drinking enough water, and limiting alcohol intake.
 Still, the frequency of digestive disorders means that even the healthiest person can be affected by them.
 Anyone who notices blood in their stool, experiences abdominal pain, unexplained weight loss, or any significant change in bowel movements should see a doctor.

+Dr. Donn Spight, MD, FACS graduated from Northwestern University, Feinberg School of Medicine in 1999.
 He completed residency at University of Cincinnati Affiliated Hospitals.
-He is certified by the Oregon State Board of Medical Examiners American Board of Surgery and has a state license in Oregon.
+He is certified by the Certifications: Oregon State Board of Medical Examiners and has a state license in Oregon.

 Residency: University of Cincinnati Affiliated Hospitals (2006)

-Board Certification: Oregon State Board of Medical Examiners American Board of Surgery (2008)
+Board Certification: Certifications: Oregon State Board of Medical Examiners

 Licensed In: Oregon